Plato

 Youth

-Plato was born in Athens in 428 BC, shortly after the death of Pericles, into a wealthy aristocratic family of landowners connected to the oligarchic ruling party.
+Plato was born in Athens in 428 BC, shortly after the death of Pericles, into a wealthy aristocratic family with connections to the oligarchic ruling class.

-"Plato" may just have been a nickname (which comes from Platos meaning "breadth") given to him because he was broad shouldered.
-He is said to be handsome and strong, according to Epictetus.
-In fact, he is said to have participated in both the Olympic and Isthmian Games as a wrestler, winning two prizes.
+"Plato" may simply have been a nickname — derived from platos, meaning "breadth" — given to him on account of his broad shoulders.
+He is said to have been handsome and powerfully built, according to Epictetus, and reportedly competed as a wrestler at both the Olympic and Isthmian Games, winning two prizes.

 According to Diogenes Laërtius, in his youth he was reserved and wise to the extent that he was never seen laughing out loud